Chaitalykundu/Web-Development/02-CSS/01-Basic/05-Fonts/Theory/06-line-height.md

 # Overview

+- Definition and Usage
+- Note
+- Syntax
+- Example
+- Specification
+- Property Values

+&nbsp;

+&nbsp;

+# Chapter Summary

+- The CSS `line-height` property is used to define the **minimal height of line boxes within the element**.

+- **Negative** values are not allowed for line-height

+&nbsp;

+&nbsp;

 | Property    | Description                | Default value |
 | ----------- | -------------------------- | ------------- |
 | line-height | Specifies the line-height. | normal        |

+&nbsp;

+&nbsp;

 &nbsp;